 There are so many elements to think through with websites.
 What does the website need to achieve?
 What is its purpose?
 How does is support offline business activities?
-What part of your audiences journey do they interact with it?
+What part of your audience journey do they interact with it?
 What are their concerns?
 The list goes on and on.

 We ask websites to do a lot of things.
 At the core, four simple things should always prevail to serve your brand effectively.
 Websites should, without question:

 What you do should be crystal clear on your home page.
 Visitors should leave your site knowing what you do—even if they just read the headlines.
 The design is important, but your content is king.
-Understanding your audience’s pain points and why they’re coming to you is key to capturing their attention to learn more about what you offer.

 For ZoCo, this meant addressing our clients first—not talking about ourselves.
 Clients come to us because they have a problem.
 Guess what?
 We get that.
 We know your business is anything but simple and we’re ready to jump in.
 This also meant communicating the variety of services we offer and design challenges we are best suited to address on the home page—not buried somewhere else.
 Prospective clients should know if we fit their needs quickly.